Student Travels to Poland to Help Restore Jewish Cemetery

 “I was honored that these anonymous individuals had (so much) trust and faith in someone who they had never met before,” Schill said.
 “This is also what pushed me to work as hard as I did.”

-She shared the details of the service trip with a faculty member at SNHU, where she’s pursuing her BA in Communication.
+She shared the details of the service trip with a faculty member at SNHU, where she’s pursuing her communication degree.
 She was encouraged to seek support from The Chandler Center, SNHU’s community and civic engagement office on campus.
 Thanks to the generous gift Laurie Chandler ’89MBA and her husband, Clark, gave to the Chandler Center last year, the office now has a fund allocated to helping students afford service opportunities such as Schill’s.

 “Our support can look different depending on the student, but regardless of what they’re doing, we want to help them achieve their goals, and we want to help them see how active citizenship can be part of their lives,” Elizabeth Richards, The Chandler Center director said.